Stadttheater Magdeburg: Directors

-Fritz Landsittel, 1933

-Fritz Landsittel was a NSDAP party member, who finished the season Götze had planned, but cancelling works by Jewish composer Jacques Offenbach, and forcing Kapellmeister Jean-Siegfried Blumann to leave.
+Fritz Landsittel was a NSDAP party member, who finished the 1933 season Götze had planned, but cancelling works by Jewish composer Jacques Offenbach, and forcing Kapellmeister Jean-Siegfried Blumann to leave.
 Landsittel was dismissed after three months due to human and artistic concerns.

-Edgar Klitsch, 1933–1934

-Edgar Klitsch, appointed on 11 July, lost quality and importance.
+Edgar Klitsch, appointed on 11 July 1933, lost quality and importance.
 Many former employees were no longer allowed to work, others left the town and went to other stages.
 Klitsch also left Magdeburg at the beginning of 1934 and became director in Königsberg.

-Erich Böhlke, 1934–1939

-The independent Erich Böhlke was a professional who developed the theatre to one of the most important music centres in Germany.
+The independent Erich Böhlke (1934–1939) was a professional who developed the theatre to one of the most important music centres in Germany.
 He founded a municipal choir of 300 people.
 The stage performances were subject to the censure; performance plans had to be approved by Berlin.

-Kurt Ehrlich, 1939–1945

 In 1939, Kurt Ehrlich, a party and SS member, became director, while Böhlke remained as Generalmusikdirektor.
 At the beginning of the Second World War, the Reich Ministry of Public Enlightenment and Propaganda announced that the Magdeburg theatre was considered to be of state importance, and that the 1939/40 season was to be held.
 It was difficult, due to many ensemble members being drafted, and increasing air raid alarms.
 Only short works were played, beginning already at 6pm.
 A bunker was built directly in front of the theatre.

 On 1 September 1944, all German theaters were closed.
 The last performance after 68 years was Mozart's Figaro on 31 August 1944.
 During the later air raids, the main building was badly hit and destroyed.

 After 1945

 The ruins remained, until they were dynamited in 1958.
 The stones were partly used for the reconstruction of the Stadthalle Magdeburg, and for other building projects.
 A park was created on the site.
 After the 1989 German reunification, the area was newly developed, with only the new street name "Am Alten Theater" (At the old theatre) reminding of the former municipal theatre.

-Theater Magdeburg plays at an opera house on Universitätsplatz and a theatre on Otto-v.-Guericke-Straße.
+Theater Magdeburg plays since 2004 at an opera house on Universitätsplatz and a theatre on Otto-v.-Guericke-Straße.